“Can dogs eat salmon?”

-- Also add in the sardines and allow to cook
+- Also, add in the sardines and allow them to cook.

-- After a few minutes add in ground liver and allow it to cook
+- After a few minutes add in the ground liver and allow it to cook.

 - Serve after letting it sit for a little while.

 In addition to this, dogs can eat salmon with a lot of other food variations.
-But, I believe that doing your research before hand is always a good option.
-Which is why, I’d encourage you to check out some of our other articles on this topic just to be safe.
+But, I believe that doing your research beforehand is always a good option.
+That is why I’d encourage you to check out some of our other articles on this topic just to be safe.

 Can dogs eat Salmon: Some Fun Facts about Salmon

-- It contains something known as Astaxanthin which lowers the risk of heart disease by reducing oxidation of bad cholesterols
+- It contains something known as Astaxanthin which lowers the risk of heart disease by reducing the oxidation of bad cholesterols.

 Can dogs eat salmon: Caesar’s Experience